openstack-archive/openstack-chef-repo/README.md

 * All-in-One
   * nova-network
   * Neutron
+  * Bare-Metal
 * Multi-Node
   * nova-network
   * Neutron

 For each deployment model, there is a corresponding readme file in the doc/ directory.
 Please review that for specific details and additional setup that might be required before deploying the cloud.

+If you would like to use the bare-metal click [here](docs/aio-bare-metal.md) for the documentation.

 ## Rake Deploy Commands